graupe/axent/README.md

 before they are further evaluated by the Elixir compiler.
 The reason is, that they change the grammar of `Kernel.SpecialForm` functions or macros.~

-~This requires either wrapping the code in question with `use Axent do :some_code end` or enabling `Axent` in the outer scope, of the current block, so that native language macros can be wrapped by `Axent` to do the rewrite on the fly. (wrapped macros: `defmodule/2`, `defprotocol/2`, etc.)~
+~This requires either wrapping the code in question with `use Excentrique do :some_code end` or enabling `Excentrique` in the outer scope, of the current block, so that native language macros can be wrapped by `Excentrique` to do the rewrite on the fly. (wrapped macros: `defmodule/2`, `defprotocol/2`, etc.)~

 ~Similar to the other short map packages, but rewriting the